mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 be disabled and a connection attempt will be made after a [timeout](#timeout) interval.

-Note that since each connection attempt itself has the same timeout, reconnection attempts will thus be made at `2 * timeout` intervals.
-The same approach is followed also if the connection is lost during the lifetime of the session.
+If a timeout error occurs during an operation, reconnecting will be attempted after a delay, which will be an increasing multiple of `timeout`.
+For example, if `timeout` is the default 5 seconds, then reconnection attempts will first be made after 10 seconds, then after 15 seconds, then 20 and so on.
+However, once 60 seconds have been reached, the delay will no longer be increased but the delay will stay at one minute.
+Note that each time a reconnection attempt is made, unless the reason for the timeout has disappeared, the client will be stalled for `timeout` seconds.

 `storage_redis` has the following mandatory arguments: